mmu-webdesign/awdd2-2022-group1/2_IA_and_content_strategy/ia-report.md

 ### Tree testing results

 Three participants have taken part in the study, all three participants were able to locate the 5 elements.
 Therefore, we draw the conclusion that the current architecture is easy to navigate and user friendly.

-However, one participant gave the feedback that for some of the elements, although it was clear where they were located, it had taken 3 or 4 clicks.
+However, one participant gave feedback that for some of the elements, although it was clear where they were located, it had taken 3 or 4 clicks.
 This from a user-friendly point of view, isn’t good.
 As we want the users to have as fewer clicks as possible.

 ---